mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     dvc add models/ (same for models/)
     git add .gitignore models.dvc

+# Connect DVC with Google Drive
+    Adding Gdrive as remote:
+        Create a Folder over the Drive where you want to store the DVC Data.
+(Note this folder will be used for storing and versioning the data)
+        Find the folder ID of the Google Drive folder.
+        Run dvc remote add --default drive gdrive://<Folder ID> to add Gdrive as a remote.
+        Run dvc remote modify drive gdrive_acknowledge_abuse true.
+    Install drive dependency:
+        Run pip install dvc_gdrive to install gdrive dependency.
+    Push the data:
+        Run dvc push to push the data.
+        Authenticate the drive in the browser.
+    Finalize push to git:
+        Run git status to check the changes.
+        Run git add .dvc/config, git commit -m "Adding data to remote" and git push to finalize the push to the repository.

 # commit data changes with your code exclusively (if data is changed manually then it must be commit to git along with dvc)
     **Git hooks**
     **Checkout**: Automatically runs dvc checkout after git checkout to update workspace data.